 When using a roof rack, check the free movement of the sunroof in order to avoid damage.
-It is only permitted to raise the sunroof.
+It is only permitted to raise the sunroof when a roof rack is installed.

 If the top of the roof is wet, tilt sunroof, allow water to run off and then open sunroof.